alexch/codelikethis/public/lessons/learn_to_code_with_javascript/iteration_methods.md

 }
 ```

+> These solutions all use **method chaining** -- taking the **result** of one method, and immediately calling a method on that result **without assigning it to a variable**, again and again until you get a final result

 # Reduce

 The `reduce` method keeps track of a *running total* (aka *accumulator*); whatever value the function returns is used as the accumulator for the next pass.